Preservation Rhinoplasty London & UK

 Preservation rhinoplasty has recently gained popularity in the UK and is an evolution of traditional rhinoplasty surgery.
 Rhinoplasty with preservation involves less invasive techniques that aim to preserve the delicate anatomy of the nose where possible.
-The techniques that are commonly used as part of rhinoplasty preservation were refined several years ago, and this specialist technique is now available at Centre for Surgery in London.
+The techniques commonly used as part of rhinoplasty preservation were refined several years ago, and this specialist technique is now available at Centre for Surgery in London.

 The nose is the most prominent feature of the face.
-When people have a deformed, crooked or asymmetrical-looking nose, these features can significantly distract from your overall facial features.
+When people have a deformed, crooked or asymmetrical-looking nose, these features can significantly distract from their overall facial features.
 Whether a person has sustained a previous traumatic injury or may have a certain nose structure from birth, rhinoplasty preservation can be the ideal treatment option.

 RELATED: Is rhinoplasty worth it?

 Preservation rhinoplasty has been developed to address an increasingly prevalent issue in rhinoplasty surgery.
 As open rhinoplasty surgery has gradually replaced the closed technique as the preferred method of performing rhinoplasty surgery, many surgeons have resorted to aggressive techniques of removing excessive bone and cartilage as the primary means of reshaping the nose.
 Over the last five years, surgeons in Europe, Turkey and the USA have worked collaboratively to make key enhancements to surgical rhinoplasty to make the procedure less invasive than it currently is.
 Our rhinoplasty surgeons are one of only a handful in the UK to specialise in preservation rhinoplasty.

 RELATED: Key Facts And Myths About Rhinoplasty Surgery